Congressional redistricting plan approved; final draft creates second Latino district

-SPRINGFIELD — Illinois lawmakers gave final approval in the early hours of Friday morning to a new congressional redistricting plan that divides the state into 17 districts, one fewer than it currently has due to its loss of population since the 2010 U.S. Census.
+SPRINGFIELD — Illinois lawmakers gave final approval in the early hours of Friday to a congressional map that divides the state into 17 districts, one fewer than it currently has due to a loss of population between the 2010 and 2020 censuses.

 It was the fourth draft plan that legislative Democrats had proposed over the previous two weeks.

-Like earlier versions, it collapses two southern Illinois districts into a single district while carving up much of downstate Illinois into a number of oddly-shaped districts that put cities as far apart as East St. Louis and Champaign into one district, with Bloomington and Rockford linked in another.
+Like earlier versions, it collapses two southern Illinois districts into a single district while carving up much of downstate Illinois into a number of oddly shaped districts that put cities as far apart as East St. Louis and Champaign in one district, with Bloomington and Rockford linked in another.

 But Senate President Don Harmon, D-Oak Park, who carried the bill on the floor of the Senate, defended the maps, saying, “I’m here to stand behind the work we’ve done.”

-Most of the legislative wrangling over the past two weeks, however, centered on Chicago and the collar counties, and pressure from within the Democratic caucus to create a second largely-Latino district because of the rapid population growth within that community over the past 10 years.
+Most of the legislative wrangling over the past two weeks, however, centered on Chicago and the collar counties, and pressure from within the Democratic caucus to create a second Latino district because of that demographic’s rapid growth over the past 10 years.

 Illinois’ congressional delegation is currently divided 13-5 in favor of Democrats.
 Independent analysts, including the nonpartisan Princeton Gerrymandering Project, have estimated that earlier iterations of the plan would give Democrats as many as 14 seats, and Republicans as few as three.

-The redistricting plan passed the Senate on a straight party line vote, 41-18.
-It passed the House nearly on a party line vote, 71-43, losing two Democratic votes.
+The redistricting plan passed the Senate on a party-line vote, 41-18.
+It passed the House nearly on a party-line vote, 71-43, losing two Democrats.

-Rep. Kelly Cassidy, D-Chicago, did not vote on the remap proposal.
-The lone Democratic “no” vote came from Rep. Angelica Guerrero-Cuellar, who was appointed to the 22nd state legislative district in Chicago to replace former House Speaker Michael Madigan, who resigned earlier this year.
+State Rep. Kelly Cassidy, D-Chicago, did not vote on the proposal.
+The lone Democratic “no” came from state Rep. Angelica Guerrero-Cuellar, who was appointed to the 22nd Illinois House District in Chicago to replace former Speaker Michael Madigan, who resigned earlier this year.

 “And there was something done to that district intentionally to exclude Latinos and that representation,” she said.
-“So when someone tells me, ‘Hey, we're here to represent the Latinos on the southwest side,’ I'm gonna say, hold on.
-That was not the case.”
+“So when someone tells me, ‘Hey, we’re here to represent the Latinos on the Southwest Side,’ I’m going to say, ‘Hold on.
+That was not the case.’”

 The maps passed after a long day of legislative action during which it appeared rifts in the supermajority Democratic caucus might derail the proposal.